williampollet/presentations/PITCHME.md

 - Useful the first time you send your code
 - Less useful when want to make quick iterations
-- Less useful when you
+- Less useful when you need to iterate on one pull request over time

 ---

 ### Strategy 2: Introducing SafePusher

+A command line allowing you to test and run the linters only on the files you modified, to reduce your feedback loop.

 Note:
-- a note here
+- the other strategy is to test in local, by selecting only the changes you made to avoid having to wait for the complete test suite to pass.

 ---